Last Updated: December 9th 2021

-In full disclosure, when you buy a 70 pint dehumidifier it won’t come with a water tank with exactly a 10 pint capacity or exactly a 20 pint capacity, but it may come with a 12 pint tank or an 18 pint tank in which case our example math above still applies.
-The bottom line is that a unit with a larger tank is going to make for less downtime and less of a hassle (in terms of the frequency of having to empty and replace its tank) than the same unit with a smaller water tank.
+In full disclosure, when you buy a 50 pint dehumidifier it won’t come with a water tank with exactly a 10 pint capacity or exactly a 20 pint capacity, but it may come with a 12 pint tank (on the small side) or a 17 pint tank (on the large side).
+Still, the bottom line is that a unit with a larger tank is going to make for less downtime and less of a hassle (in terms of the frequency of having to empty and replace its tank) than the same unit with a smaller water tank.
 Thus, our recommendation is that you buy a dehumidifier with as large of a tank as possible.
 Of course, this whole discussion is moot if you plan on employing either pump or gravity drainage, which is our overall recommendation for any dehumidifier designated for basement use.

 Desiccant or Compressor?

 Which type of dehumidifier we recommend depends on the ambient air temperature in your basement.
-If your basement is consistently colder than 50° F our recommendation is that you buy a desiccant dehumidifier.
-If your basement is consistently warmer than 50° F our recommendation is that you buy a compressor based dehumidifier (our reasons for these recommendations follow below).
+If your basement is consistently colder than 41° F our recommendation is that you buy a desiccant dehumidifier.
+If your basement is consistently warmer than 41° F our recommendation is that you buy a compressor based dehumidifier (our reasons for these recommendations follow below).
 Note that both types of dehumidifiers warm the air that they process (the air that exhausts out of the dehumidifier is warmer than the air that it takes in).
 Thus, the overall ambient temperature of your basement will increase by using either type of dehumidifier.
-Specific model recommendations for each type of dehumidifier follow below.

 How Desiccant Dehumidifiers Work (and how this impacts our recommendations)